readium/readium-css/docs/CSS19-api.md

 Scope: `html`

 Override class: None.
-This flag is required to apply the `font-family`, the `font-size` and/or advanced user settings.
+This flag is required to apply the `font-family` and advanced user settings.

 * * *